Back to skills

 Skill

-A calm hosting playbook to set tone, pacing, and consent-forward comfort without overworking the room.
+A calm hosting playbook for tone, pacing, and consent-forward comfort.

 Illustrative hosting circle with cushions, tea cups, and candles in warm sand tones.